 Chuck Leach, Treasurer

-A Lee resident, Chuck is president and CEO of Lee Bank.
+A Lee resident, Chuck is the president and CEO of Lee Bank.
 He previously worked for Berkshire Bank and TDBank throughout New England and New York.
 He is a graduate of Claremont Graduate University’s School of Management and earned his B.A. in government from Colby College.

-Gloria is community development coordinator for Greylock Federal Credit Union; she is also a certified credit union financial counselor.
+Gloria is the community development coordinator for Greylock Federal Credit Union; she is also a certified credit union financial counselor.
 She also works as a bookkeeper at the Southern Berkshire Community Development Corp.
 She is pursuing a business administration degree at Berkshire Community College and earned a certificate in accounting from Mildred Elley.
 Gloria is also a 2018 graduate of the Berkshire Leadership Program.

 At least 51% of an FQHC’s volunteer board members must use the health center’s services.
 The board must meet monthly and it is responsible for: